How to Use the YDC Site

 Every week the YDC sends out a newsletter to update you on the theater scene at Yale - it’s the go-to place for all there is to know about undergraduate theater: auditions, tech info, and special workshops!
 There are two ways you can join or list:

-- Send a message to our current Publicity Officer.
+- Send a message to our current Communications Officer.
 They’d love to hear from you!

 It’s super easy; we promise!